Vectorized/solady/minimal-upgradeable-proxies-erc.md

 ## Rationale

+### No usage of `PUSH0` opcode

+For more widespread EVM compatibility, the proxies deliberately do not use the `PUSH0` opcode proposed in [EIP-3855](./eip-3855.md).

+Converting the proxies to `PUSH0` variants may be done in a separate future ERC.

 ### Optimization priorities

-The proxies are first optimized for minimal bytecode size, then runtime gas.
+The proxies are first optimized for minimal runtime gas before minimal bytecode size.

-For more widespread EVM compatibility, they deliberately do not use the `PUSH0` opcode.

 ### Transparent upgradeable proxy